 - Passport-Size Photograph (may be brought to panel interview)

 The District Attorney requires that each applicant read and agree to comply with various Conditions of Employment.
 These conditions include a three-year written commitment of service to the Office; a New York State residency requirement; and readiness to work varying shifts, which include nights, holidays and weekends.

-Applicants selected as assistant district attorneys are normally scheduled to start work in early October, shortly after taking the New York State Bar Examination.
-They are hired at an annual salary of $55,500 and are eligible for pension, health, dental and insurance benefits.
-New Assistant District Attorneys are generally assigned to the Criminal Court, Appeals, Investigations, or Domestic Violence Bureaus prosecuting misdemeanor offenses.
+Applicants selected as Assistant District Attorneys are normally scheduled to start work in early September, shortly after taking the New York State Bar Examination.
+They are hired at an annual salary of $61,200 and are eligible for pension, health, dental and insurance benefits.
+New Assistant District Attorneys are generally assigned to the Criminal Court, Appeals, Investigations, or Domestic Violence Bureaus prosecuting misdemeanor offenses

 During the fall and spring semesters, the District Attorney provides opportunities for law students to work as interns in the Office for academic credit.
 These interns help Assistant District Attorneys prepare cases for trial and conduct legal research.

 Additionally, each summer the Office conducts an eight-week internship program for approximately 20 law students and 5 college students.
-The interns in this program may receive a small stipend, the amount of which is determined by available resources.
 The summer internship program commences in June and terminates in July.
-Applications, consisting of a cover letter and resume, must be submitted to the address in Legal Employment Inquiries no later than February 15.
+Applications, consisting of a cover letter and resume, must be submitted no later than February 15.

 Bronx County District Attorney's Office